About Gaia Aerial Imagery

 Equipment and Certification

-All operations are conducted in accordance with FAA Part 107 regulations, ensuring safe, compliant, and professional drone deployment across all project sites.
+All operations are conducted in accordance with FAA Part 107 regulations, supporting safe, compliant, and professional drone deployment across all project sites.

-• DJI Matrice 4E — optimized for photogrammetry, orthomosaic generation, and elevation modeling
+• DJI Matrice 4E — used for photogrammetry, orthomosaic generation, and elevation modeling

 • DJI Mavic 4 Pro — used for high-resolution aerial imagery and visual documentation